hallek7/halle.github.io/Dev10-Program/Module-2_Assessment/README.md

-game.js
-1. declear vars
-2. start the game
-3. grab a random number from the country array
+the theme of this game is to guess a country name
+Used  key events to listen for the letters that      players will type.